Mcpeking18/Mcpeking18/README.md

 - 👋 Hi, I’m @Mcpeking18
+- 😄 Pronouns: he/his
 - 👀 I’m interested in Gaming
-- 🌱 I’m currently learning C & Python
+- 🌱 I’m currently learning C & Python & Pursuing B.Tech in ECE
-- 💞️ I’m looking to collaborate on Minecraft or Maths
+- 💞️ I’m Open to collaboration on projects to learn more :D
-- 😄 Pronouns: he/his
 - ⚡ Fun fact: bad at minecraft

 <!---